Aakash-Dogra/Mortality-Rate-Analysis-US/README.md

 ## Hypothesis:

-While considering the above factors and scenarios, we intend to perform descriptive analysis and understand the major causes of deaths across 3141 counties in The The United States.
-To understand this, have come up with the following hypothesis:
+While considering the above factors and scenarios, I intend to perform descriptive analysis and understand the major causes of deaths across 3141 counties in The The United States.
+To understand this, I have come up with the following hypothesis:

 1. It has been observed that the mortality rate among individuals of diverse ethnic backgrounds and race is disturbingly varying.
 This means that individuals from different ethnic backgrounds and races do not have equal access to medical facilities and are prone to fatal diseases.